Doireann Ní Ghríofa: On Writing and Embodying a Female Text

 Translating the poem, Ní Ghríofa repeated its lines aloud to herself over and over again.
 “I was giving breath to her words… and it was the gaps between the verses that really moved me very deeply.
 The points where she would have drawn a deeper breath.
 It’s a text in grief.
 It’s a text in pain.
 You can feel it as you read it aloud.”
 She wanted her translation of the poem to be alive with love and desire, a reflection of the way that Eibhlín Dubh lived her life.
 Laments like the Keen were popularized through oral storytelling long before they were first transcribed onto paper.
 Women embodied these poems by repeating them and sharing them with other women.
 They are female texts.

 When I asked Ní Ghríofa why she decided in Ghost to repeat the refrain “this is a female text,” she explained that the phrase “kept insisting itself to me, revealing different layers, more oblique iterations of what a female text could be.
 It wouldn’t always be a written text, and there were many different ways to consider it.
 The more time I spent reflecting on that, the more I began to see these unwritten female texts almost everywhere I looked.
 I’m still seeing them.”
 However, as regards the voice of her narrator, Ní Ghríofa emphasized its singular perspective.
-“It is a female text, what it is like to live in a specific female body, in a specific female life, while being very conscious of the ways in which that female life is different from many, many other female lives and experiences of female embodiment.”
+“It is a female text, what it is like to live in a specific female body, in a specific female life, while being very conscious of the ways in which that female life is different from many, many other female lives and experiences of female embodiment.”“That’s what sometimes leads you into a spiral of anxiety.
+When you have the sense that there is some way, if you could only figure out what it was, that you could control an uncontrollable situation.”

 The narrator’s body itself is a “text” that bears witness, writ large, to her life experiences: the scar from an emergency caesarian section when her daughter was born; the “brazen lump” that is her left breast; a capped front tooth repaired after a childhood fall.
 She first appreciates how the body memorializes a life’s incidents and habits while dissecting human cadavers in dental school.
 The smell and texture of the corpses repulses her, and she finds it hard to understand why anyone would offer up their body to be cut, prodded, and peered at by clumsy students.